dmarti/spamsink/README.md

 A memory hole for spam, based on smtp-benchmark by Marc Balmer.

 We knew that spammers control a lot of bandwidth, because botnets.
-So, for a long time, people thought that just accepting and discarding spam would be counterproductive.
+So, for a long time, people thought that fighting spam by just accepting and discarding huge amounts of it would be counterproductive.
 The spammers get bandwidth for free, and servers are expensive.

+For a long time, our only hope for fighting spam was to batten down the hatches.
+Assume that the spammer control more computing power and bandwidth than we do, and just do the best we can to filter it.

+## That was then, this is Cloud

+Is that still true?
+Except in high-end "fiberhoods," the bandwidth available to end-user machines is stagnant.
+Especially upstream bandwidth.
+And, much as we like to complain about the security situation on commodity operating systems, it is getting somewhat better.

-But now lots of people have access to cheap or even free cloud VMs.
+And cloud computing continues to be built out everywhere.
+Now, lots of people have access to cheap or even free cloud VMs.
 If you have extra unused cloud capacity, you can use part of it as a spam sink.

+## Do spammers still outnumber us?
+Let's find out.

-This is a simple way to build a stand-alone VM that accepts and drops all spam.
+This project is a simple way to build a stand-alone VM that accepts and drops all spam.

 Got a free account on a cloud provider, or extra capacity on your hypervisor?
 Run a spam sink.
+(If you're a cloud provider, you can stick spam sinks on all your spare IP addresses.)

 ##How to use:

-1. Build this with "capstan build"
+1. Build with "capstan build"

 2. Deploy to your favorite private or public cloud.

 3. Point some MX records and spamtrap addresses at it.

-## To try it out:
+## To try it out locally:

 Build and run: `capstan build && capstan run -n bridge`